Saturday, 23 August 2025

 5) Use the correct screws and fastenings for the type of wall (wood, plaster, etc)

 6) Although there are four holes in the feet of the telephone (two at the top and two at the bottom) you can sometimes manage with three provided the wall is level.
-However be very careful, unlike the later 1960's Plastic Retro 746 telephones these antique Bakelite telephones are very brittle and impossible to repair if cracked, so you don't want it dropping off the wall.
+However be very careful.
+If you want to use these wallphones as Escape Room telephone intercoms there are a number of ways of doing this.
+One solution is to use a device known as "Exchange in a Box", this is a central “brain,” for two old phones to connected directly together.

 7) Once the Bakelite Telephone is securely fitted to the wall you can replace the case on the telephone.